-• Ensure that the handling of equipment and materials is supervised and adequately instructed.
-Security fence is to be inspected continuously to ensure no illegal • • Limit access to the site only to the workforce.
+Ensure that the handling of equipment and materials is supervised and adequately instructed.
+Security fence is to be inspected continuously to ensure no illegal entry points are created.
+Limit access to the site only to the workforce.
 Do not allow the movement of public within the development site by posting notices at the entrance gates, and where necessary on the boundary fence.
 Appropriate notification signs must be erected, warning the residents and visitors about the hazards around the site and presence of heavy vehicles.
-Ensure that employees are regularly checked for illnesses.
+Ensure that employees are regularly checked for illnesses. • •

-Fuel and ail storage Soil and Soil and ground Operational and Store fuel in bunded tank with aprop Avoid soil and aroundwater

-Fuel and on storage groundwater water pollution Decommissioning Control by establishing a temperary contamination ana groundhator

-contamination water policitori Decommissioning • wasta storage facility with concreted oontamination

-contamination floor cloping concreted oprop on oil

-trop

-uap Maintenana (anniainn af uabiala and

-• Maintenance/servicing of vehicle and

-machineries must be conducted on a

-concrete and rooted floor

-• Oil spill kit must be kept on a clearly

-visible area

-• Oil spills to be cleaned immediately

-and affected ground/soil to be

-uplifted and bagged for removal off

-site to approved dump facility for

-hydro carbons or treat affected soil

-accordingly

-• All personnel must wear issued PPE

-at all times as indicated by safety

-signs.

-• Fuel storage facilities must be

-inspected on a regular basis.

-• Spill prevention measures to be

-implemented at all times.

-• Fire fighting equipment such as fire

-extinguishers must be made

-available and be inspected on a

-regular basis

-A spill kit must be made available at

-• all time

-all tille.

-٠ All spills to be cleaned immediately. •

-• Storage facilities must be inspected

-on a regular basis.

-• All leaks to be repaired immediately

-• Chemical storage must be designed

-with a 110% capacity of the stored

-fuel to reduce the possibility of soil

-and water contamination.

-Alternatively, if portable fuel tanks

-are used, drip travs must be used

-when refueling and the integrity of

-such tanks must be maintained

-Rehabilitation Soil erosion Soil Operational and Closure • Prevent through restricting the Rehabilitation s tandar ds/ objectives

-1 disturbed area -

-The flow pattern of run-off water

-the topography and the slope shall

-depending on the volume of

-material exploited or removed be

-1 restored as closely as possible to

-the original condition.
+Fuel and oil storage Soil and groundwater contamination Soil and ground water pollution Operational and Decommissioning Store fuel in bunded tank with apron Control by establishing a temporary waste storage facility with concreted floor, sloping concreted apron an oil trap Maintenance/servicing of vehicle and machineries must be conducted on a concrete and roofed floor Oil spill kit must be kept on a clearly visible area Oil spills to be cleaned immediately and affected ground/soil to be uplifted and bagged for removal off site to approved dump facility for hydro carbons or treat affected soil accordingly All personnel must wear issued PPE at all times as indicated by safety signs.
+Fuel storage facilities must be inspected on a regular basis.
+Spill prevention measures to be implemented at all times.
+Fire fighting equipment such as fire extinguishers must be made available and be inspected on a regular basis.
+A spill kit must be made available at all time.
+All spills to be cleaned immediately.
+Storage facilities must be inspected on a regular basis.
+All leaks to be repaired immediately Chemical storage must be designed with a 110% capacity of the stored fuel to reduce the possibility of soil and water contamination.
+Alternatively, if portable fuel tanks are used, drip trays must be used when refueling and the integrity of such tanks must be maintained Avoid soil and groundwater contamination Mine Manager, Environmental Specialist, Health and Safety Rep Rehabilitation Soil erosion Soil Operational and Closure Prevent through restricting the disturbed area The flow pattern of run-off water, the topography and the slope shall, depending on the volume of material exploited or removed, be restored as closely as possible to the original condition.
+Rehabilitation standards/ objectives Mine Manager and Environmental Specialist